IMF proposes $127 million for three Ebola-hit countries in West Africa

 Guinea, Liberia and Sierra Leone are among the poorest countries in the region and the hardest-hit by the worst Ebola epidemic since 1976, which has killed nearly 2,500 people.

 The proposed funds would represent an expansion of the three countries' current IMF loan programs.
-Guinea already has a $200 million programme from the IMF while Liberia is getting about $80 million from the fund and Sierra Leone has an IMF programme of about $96 million.
+Guinea already has a $200 million program from the IMF while Liberia is getting about $80 million from the fund and Sierra Leone has an IMF program of about $96 million.

 (Reporting by Anna Yukhananov, editing by G Crosse and Tom Brown)